-Where do we start – first step is simply to buy less plastic and plastic packaging.
-For example – see this article about bananas in plastic boxes at an Aussie supermarket – pointless!
+Where do we start?
+The first step is simply to buy less plastic and plastic packaging.
+For example, see this article about bananas in plastic boxes at an Aussie supermarket – pointless!

-They say everything is driven by consumer demand – but consumers do not realise the impact of plastic – and that we are even eating it ourselves in ever larger quantities – due to the food chain.
+They say everything is driven by consumer demand.
+But, consumers do not realise the impact of plastic.
+We are even eating it ourselves in ever larger quantities due to the food chain.

 I think we need to lobby government and anyone who will listen at this point.

-Of course – government moves slowly – so I would suggest this as a grand plan – (no detail as yet) – but bare bones:
+Of course, the government moves slowly.
+So, I would suggest this as a grand plan – a framework, of sorts: